+Charlie Mills,

-Charlie Mills, Chief Executive Officer
+Chief Executive Officer

-LIVE BY THE CODE
+Live by the Code

-Act with integrity in all that you do.

-Watch for situations that seem unethical or could violate the spirit of the Code.

-Ask questions if you have concerns that a business activity may be unethical or illegal, or may violate the Code or other compliance policies.

-Report suspected violations of the Code, compliance policies or other rules or regulations to the appropriate personnel.

-Cooperate fully in any investigation or audit of business practices, possible ethical violations or illegal conduct.
+- Act with integrity in all that you do. - Watch for situations that seem unethical or could violate the spirit of the Code. - Ask questions if you have concerns that a business activity may be unethical or illegal, or may violate the Code or other compliance policies. - Report suspected violations of the Code, compliance policies or other rules or regulations to the appropriate personnel. - Cooperate fully in any investigation, audit of business practices or possible ethical violations or illegal conduct.

-What is the Code of Conduct?
+Understand the Code so that you can comply with it and use it in your day-to-day activities."

 Our Code of Conduct is the foundation of our ethics and compliance program.
 It serves as a guide to ensure that we act legally and with integrity.
 Complying with the Code extends beyond simply following the rules, and includes a commitment to be law-abiding, honest, trustworthy, and fair in all of our business dealings.
+The Code applies to everyone who works for our company, including employees and independent contractors, as well as the Executive Office and members of the Board of Directors.
+We expect everyone with whom we interact, including customers, competitors, and suppliers, to share our commitment to high ethical and business standards.